MuhammadRiyanMadya/Regulatory-Controller/README.md

 # Regulatory Controller

 This repository is a collection of process control source codes with the *first principle* application.
-Some of the most important codes are system identification where finding conventional FOPTD parameters being optimized resulting a highly accurate control parameters, cascade controller where such a complex system being simulated, including time delay domination simulation, and conventional PID to give a clear understanding of how the most conventinal controller works.
+Some of the most important codes are
+System Identification where finding conventional FOPTD parameters being optimized resulting a highly accurate control parameters, Cascade
+Controller where such a complex system being simulated, including time delay domination simulation, and Conventionsl PID to give a clear understanding of how the most conventinal controller works.

 <p align="center">